 - The Kitchen AP is connected to the Living Room AP via Wi-Fi.

-- The Living Room AP and the Garage AP are directly wired to the Firewalla router.
+- The Living Room AP, Garage AP, and Garage222 AP are directly wired to the Firewalla router.

 1.4 New Visibility Features